 The Compensation Committee has from time to time considered providing additional elements of executive compensation.
 It has considered elements such as restricted stock awards, restricted stock units, compensation contingent on a change in control, defined benefit pension plans, deferred cash compensation, and supplemental retirement plans (supplemental in the sense that they exceed the limits for tax advantaged treatment).
-To date, the Compensation Committee has elected not to pay compensation in such forms, having determined that the Company's objectives are better met by one or more of the elements of compensation that it does pay.
+To date, the Compensation Committee has elected not to pay compensation in such forms, having determined that the Company's objectives are better met by one or

-the potential for wealth accumulation, contingent on benefit to the shareholders
+Target long-term incentive award size designed to retain executives through long-term vesting and the potential for wealth accumulation, contingent on benefit to the shareholders